Mizan95/SQL1/README.md

 🔎SQL queries can be found here: [project_sql folder](/project_sql/)

 # Tools I used
-For this deep dive, I harnessed the power of the following tools:
+For this project, I harnessed the power of the following tools:

 - **SQL:** This allowed me to query the database and unearth the insights
 - **PosgreSQL:** The database management system ideal for handling the data